knative/docs/docs/getting-started/first-service.md

 This service will accept an environment variable, `TARGET`, and print "`Hello ${TARGET}!`."

-Since our "Hello world" Service is being deployed as a Knative Service (not a Kubernetes Service), it gets some **super powers out of the box** :rocket:.
+Since our "Hello world" Service is being deployed as a Knative Service, not a Kubernetes Service, it gets some **super powers out of the box** :rocket:.

 ## Knative Service: "Hello world!"
 === "kn"